janouma/flickr-coverflow/README.md

-# flickr-coverflow - a zepto/jQuery plugin to display your public flickr gallery as a coverflow, on mobile and desktop html5 compliant browsers
+# flickr-coverflow - a zepto.js plugin to display your public flickr gallery as a coverflow, on mobile and desktop html5 compliant browsers

-To use flickr-coverflow, zepto.js *(<http://zeptojs.com/>)* or jQuery *(<http://jquery.com/>)* is required.
+To use flickr-coverflow, zepto.js *(<http://zeptojs.com/>)* is required.

 If you are using a version of zepto.js where clone() method is missing, you can use the script "lib/zepto.clone.fix.js" provided by the current distribution to fix that.